amohun/Stanford_3DSoC/README.md

 # Stanford_3DSoC
 A selection of python scripts to use the NI PXIe 6570/6571 to program ReRAM, modified from a directory by Akash Levy and Robert Radway

-## Conda environment
-Install: jupyter and pylint

 ## Pip environment
-Install: nidaqmx, nidigital, numpy, (matplotlib, pandas, stats for analysis notebook)
+Install: nidigital, numpy, (matplotlib, pandas, stats for analysis notebook)

 ## Project environment config
 In settings there is a sample `settings/_env.toml` file.
 This contains